Perturbations of Fefferman spaces over CR three-manifolds: Conformal geometry

 \subsection{Almost Einstein scales and generalisations}

-Recall that a metric $\wt{g}$ in $\wt{\mbf{c}}$ is said to be Einstein if its Ricci tensor satisfies
+Recall that a metric $\wt{g}$ in $\wt{\mbf{c}}$ is said to be \emph{Einstein} if its Ricci tensor satisfies

-for some constant $\wt{\Lambda}$.
 In the context of optical geometries, one can make further definitions whereby the Einstein condition is weakened.
 These were already introduced in \cite{TaghaviChabert2023b}, but on account of the features specific to dimension four, we restate them here in a slightly different way. \begin{defn} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{K})$ be an optical structure with associated almost Robinson structure $(\wt{N},\wt{K})$.
 We say that a metric $\wt{g}$ in $\wt{\mbf{c}}$ is: \begin{itemize} \item a \emph{weakly half-Einstein} metric if its Ricci tensor satisfies

-\item a \emph{half-Einstein} metric if it is weakly half-Einstein and has constant Ricci scalar curvature; \item a \emph{pure radiation} metric if it is half-Einstein and the tracefree part of the Ricci tensor satisfies
+\item a \emph{half-Einstein} metric if it is weakly half-Einstein and has constant Ricci scalar curvature; \item a \emph{pure radiation} metric if it is half-Einstein and the trace-free part of the Ricci tensor satisfies

 \end{itemize} \end{defn}